plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 Here's a look at the browsers and which browser users block Google Analytics most frequently.

-Safari users, with [Safari's Intelligent Tracking Protection (ITP)](https://plausible.io/blog/safari-privacy-report), block Google Analytics surprisingly only in 41.41% of cases while 88.28% of Firefox users block Google Analytics.
+Surprisingly, Safari users, with [Safari's Intelligent Tracking Protection (ITP)](https://plausible.io/blog/safari-privacy-report), block Google Analytics only in 41.41% of cases while 88.28% of Firefox users block Google Analytics.

 Browser | Plausible | Google Analytics | Difference
 | ------ | ------ | ------ | ------